Walker974/Walker974/README.md

 ## 💼 About me

 - Student
-- Developer of FlashLand RP - Fivem
+- I worked as Lead Developer for FlashLand RP - Fivem
 - To contact me, you can go through my discord: https://discord.gg/rpBSNP2NBg

 ## 💻 Used Languages :